moveit/moveit/README.md

 ## Branches Policy

-We develop all new 1.0 features on ``master``.
-The ``*-devel`` branches correspond to released and stable versions of MoveIt for specific distributions of ROS.
+- We develop latest features on ``master``.
+- The ``*-devel`` branches correspond to released and stable versions of MoveIt for specific distributions of ROS.
-Bug fixes occationally get backported to these released versions of MoveIt.
+- Bug fixes occasionally get backported to these released versions of MoveIt.
-The next version of MoveIt 1.0 will be branched to ``noetic-devel`` around May 2020.
+- For MoveIt 2 development, see [moveit2](https://github.com/ros-planning/moveit2).

 For MoveIt 2.0 development, see [moveit2](https://github.com/ros-planning/moveit2).